joonillee/mymvpwebsite/README.md

 + django 1.8

-installed in your own environment
+installed on your own environment

 ### integrate following apps to build my mvp website